p990r/players_springboot/README.md

 Add new player<br>
 <br>![](screenshots/add1.png)

-Don't you dare leaving name field blank or using a name that exists on the database<br>
+Don't you dare leaving name field blank or using a name that exists in the database<br>
 <br>![](screenshots/add2.png)